 Working hours often extend outside normal office hours, particularly when you're on a field trip.
 Consultancies and larger employers may provide flexible working schemes.

 What to expect

-- Although you may spend a lot time in the lab, there are also opportunities to work in the field collecting samples.
+- Although you may spend a lot of time in the lab, there are also opportunities to work in the field collecting samples.
 At senior levels, the work can involve more administration and operations management.

 - Field work can be physically demanding.

 - Self-employment or freelance work is an option for experienced geochemists.

-- The exploration and extraction industry is international, providing opportunities to live and work abroad.
+- The exploration and extraction industry is international so there are many opportunities to live and work abroad.

 Relevant degree areas include earth sciences, geosciences, physical, mathematical and applied sciences, and engineering.
 Typical subjects include: